 - Compensates contributors directly for their efforts securing the IoT

-- The Suavei IoT Security SaaS product leverages the Suavei Platform for its data source.
+- The Suavei Internet Security SaaS product leverages the Suavei Platform for its data source.

-- It provides an intuitive, easy-to-use UI to find the vulnerabilities in customer’s IoT devices.
+- It provides an intuitive, easy-to-use UI to find the vulnerabilities in customer’s devices.

-- It uses Machine Learning technology to optimize scan speed and quality.
+- It self-tunes to optimize scan speed and quality.

 At the core of SIS is the concept of a “Network Vulnerability Test” (NVT).

 An NVT is defined as a piece of computer code, also defined as “test routine”, that can perform one of two functions:

 - “Policy Network Vulnerability Tests”: test routines that check for presence of a cybersecurity vulnerability on a target system, by testing that target system for properties that a developer defines.